Universal quantum computation via scalable measurement-free error correction: Measurement-free concatenation

 Finally, when concatenating a desired code, we need to include the error-correcting rounds for the underlying layers, which we call \emph{subrounds}.
 To ensure fault-tolerance, subrounds can be introduced after every single gate~\cite{aliferis2005-exRec}.
 However, for the Bacon-Shor code we consider, we realize that in many locations this is not necessary.
 In particular, we can allow errors on the ancilla qubits to propagate onto the logical qubit, as long as they correspond to a gauge of the code.
-Therefore, we just need to place a $\mathrm{C}_Z$ ($\mathrm{C}_X$) subround on the ancilla qubits after having extracted a $Z_{i,j} Z_{i+1,j}$ ($X_{i,j} X_{i,j+1}$) gauge.
+For instance, in $\mathcal{C}_X$ ($\mathcal{C}_Z$), a single phase (bit) flip after initialization of the first ancilla would result in an error $Z_{1,1} Z_{1,2}$ ($X_{1,1} X_{2,1})$ on the data qubits after the first two layers of CNOTs.
+If we let these errors propagate further however, we would end up potentially with correlated errors along rows (columns) which are aligned with the logical $X_L$ ($Z_L$) operator, and would lead to an uncorrectable error.
+Therefore, we just need to place a $\mathrm{C}_X$ ($\mathrm{C}_Z$) subround on the ancilla qubits after having extracted a $Z_{i,j} Z_{i+1,j}$ ($X_{i,j} X_{i,j+1}$) gauge.